ondrejsevcik/summarize-web/README.md

 - 🖱️ Right-click any webpage to summarize instantly
 - 📺 Summarize YouTube videos and articles
 - ✂️ Summarize selected text snippets
-- 🤖 Choose between Venice.ai, ChatGPT or Claude
+- 🤖 Choose between Venice.ai, ChatGPT, Claude or Mistral
 - 🆓 Completely free - no ads, no tracking
 - 🌐 Works in Chrome and Firefox